cgeoga/GriddedKernelMatrices.jl/README.md

 pts    = vec(SVector{2,Float64}.(Iterators.product(grid1d, grid1d)))
 pts    = pts[setdiff(1:length(pts), sort(unique(rand(1:length(pts), 50))))]

-# Create the exponential covariance matrix for them.
-M_ref  = [exp(-norm(x-y)) for x in pts, y in pts]
+# This object is the equivalent of [exp(-norm(x-y)) for x in pts, y in pts].

-# Create the fast implicit operator for them that is equivalent to M_ref.
-# If you want to solve a linear system, specify a Vecchia-based
+# If your kernel is smooth away from the origin and you want efficient linear
-# preconditioner like so.
+# solves, specify a Vecchia preconditioner like so.
 M_fast = lattice_kernel_matrix(pts, h->exp(-norm(h)),
                                VecchiaPreconditioner(k=40))